-They may not always vote the way you think they should, but the members of the U.S. Congress from your state or congressional district - senators and representatives -- can and will do some very useful things for you.
+While they may not always vote the way you think they should, the members of the U.S. Congress from your state or congressional district - Senators and Representatives -- can and will do some very useful things known as "constituent services" for you.

 Get a Flag Flown Over the Capitol